SLKone/staging/_sub-industries/logistics-distribution.md

   - "Customer-Centric Solutions: Enhancing delivery experiences through optimized strategies."
   - "Collaborative Partnership: Working closely with your team to deliver customized and impactful solutions."

-cta: "Ready to optimize your Logistics & Distribution operations?
-Contact SLKone today to discover how our specialized services can enhance your delivery efficiency and supply chain resilience."
+cta-title: "Ready to optimize your Logistics & Distribution operations?"
+cta: "Contact SLKone today to discover how our specialized services can enhance your delivery efficiency and supply chain resilience."
 icon: "fa-truck-fast"
 color: "cinnabar"
+image: "/assets/images/backgrounds/logistics-distribution.webp"
 ---